Whether for religious, spiritual, or fashionable purposes, cross tattoos remain one of the most popular symbols for both men and women.

 Intricate Celtic cross tattoos often include knotwork that can represent many different things.
-Eternal life, love and protection can all be wrapped into a shielded cross that celebrates your Celtic or Scandinavian heritage.
+Eternal life, love, and protection can all be wrapped into a shielded cross that celebrates your Celtic or Scandinavian heritage.
 With four standard points to represent eternity, a Celtic tattoo is a forever mark of the Latin cross and continues to be one of the most popular forms of the cross display regardless of Irish or Celtic roots.

 To celebrate both the sacrifice and resurrection of Jesus Christ, a cross tattoo displays your daily faith and can serve as a long-standing reminder of your religious beliefs.
 The Latin Christian cross can be simple or elaborate and adorned with vines of roses or kept simple and minute.
 Placement ideas may include the Roman Catholic devotion of Rosary beads adorning the ankle or arm or a full back canvas illustrating the crucifixion of Christ.
 A simple cross on the inner wrist can also serve as a quiet mark of faith.

 Known as the Egyptian cross and representing rebirth, an Ankh is depicted as a traditional cross with a loop at the top.
-The simple image of the Ankh makes it a popular tattoo for wrist, nape and ankle placement.
+The simple image of the Ankh makes it a popular tattoo for wrist, nape, and ankle placement.

 For a heartfelt memorial tattoo, many people decide to combine a cross with either a name or portrait to serve as an honorable reminder of their lost loved ones.
-Memorial cross tattoos can be combined with old school banner fonts to create a modern and artful tribute.
+Memorial cross tattoos can be combined with old-school banner fonts to create a modern and artful tribute.
 Due to their sensitive nature, take your time to work with your artist and design something truly beautiful to serve as a reminder of your beloved.
 Birth and death dates along with garlands of flowers are typical for this sort of commemorative piece.

 Tribal crosses can represent union within a tribal community or can be worn as a mere fashion statement.
 Tribal tattoos are one of the most popular forms of cross tattoos for both men and women and often are incorporated into armbands or shoulder pieces to adorn larger areas of the body.
-No matter your tribe, religion or spirituality, a cross tattoo is proof that some symbols spring eternal.
+No matter your tribe, religion, or spirituality, a cross tattoo is a proof that some symbols spring eternal.